OptimusCrime/modx-development-docker/README.md

-# MODX Development Docker
+# MODX Revolution Development Docker

-Docker setup that makes it easier to develop MODX from GitHub.
+Docker setup that makes it easier to develop MODX Revolution from GitHub.

-Simply clone [MODX Revolution](https://github.com/modxcms/revolution) into this folder and run Docker compose and you are all set.
-Setup described below.
+Cloning MODX Revolution from GitHub and doing all the necessary setup can be a tedious process.
+Not to mention configuring PHP, Apache/nginx and MySQL/MSSQL correctly.
+This Docker setup does all of this work for you with a few simple commands.
+It creates a Apache (2.4.10) web server running PHP (7.1.2), as well as a MySQL database (5.7.17).
+The web server mounts your MODX Revolution files and exposes them to you via localhost.

 ## Requirements